memoia/lfo-giftreg/README.txt

 * Use the Event to enforce the singular relationship between Recipients and Events, so that Recipients can potentially have multiple Events in future if we so decide.
+Keep gift list separate for same reason.

 * Single app; gift registry as a whole could be used as a component in larger sites (say, an online store).